 Soon to be extended, the current West Toronto Railpath is 4 miles (6.5 kilometers) long and was completed in 2009.
 It runs along the Kitchener GO train line from just north of Dupont Street to Dundas Street West and there’s lots to see along the way.
 The path features public art, as well as Henderson Brewing and the Drake Commissary at Sterling Road.
 Henderson’s tap room is open seven days a week and has become a popular rest stop along the Railpath for anyone craving a craft beer.
+Bonus: they're dog-friendly so feel free to bring any four-legged friends.
 The Drake Commissary offers food and drink all day in a relaxed but upscale setting.

 Bloor West Village and High Park

 Start your walk at Runnymede subway station and head west through charming Bloor West Village to High Park, one of the city’s most popular parks.
 Bloor West Village is filled with independent boutiques, cafes, pubs, gourmet food stores and green grocers making for a pleasant walk.
 Once you hit Keele Street there’s an entrance to High Park, offering numerous hiking trails as well as a pond, public swimming pool, playgrounds, a restaurant, paved walking trails and landscaped gardens.
 After your walk, have lunch or a drink in Bloor West Village for a full day of fun.

 Union Station to the Distillery District